Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Introduction

 An orthogonal approach to increase the computation to communication ratio is the local SGD~\citep{mcmahan2017communication,stich2018local,yun2021minibatch}.
 For local SGD with $M$ machines, we divide the implementation into $R$ rounds.
 At each round, each machine conducts SGD independently in $K$ iterations, after which an average over $M$ machines is taken to get a consensus point.
 Unlike minibatch SGD, local SGD is constantly improving its behavior even when the machines are not communicating with each other.
 Due to this appealing property, local SGD has been widely deployed in many applications~\citep{mcmahan2017communication}.

 The promising applications of minibatch SGD and local SGD motivate a lot of theoretical work to understand the performance of these methods.
-A linear speedup with respect to (w.r.t.) the batch size was established for minibatch SGD in both online~\citep{dekel2012optimal} and stochastic setting~\citep{shamir2014distributed,cotter2011better}, which is further extended to its accelerated variants~\citep{dekel2012optimal,woodworth2021even,woodworth2020minibatch}.
+A linear speedup with respect to (w.r.t.) the batch size was established for minibatch SGD in both online~\citep{dekel2012optimal} and stochastic setting~\citep{shamir2014distributed,cotter2011better}, which is further extended to its accelerated variants~\citep{dekel2012optimal,woodworth2020minibatch}.
 The analysis for local SGD is more challenging.
 A linear speedup w.r.t. the number of machines was developed for local SGD with strongly convex~\citep{stich2018local} and convex problems~\citep{woodworth2020local,khaled2020tighter}.
 These results on linear speedup build the theoretical foundation for using the parallelism to reduce the computation for large-scale problems.

-The above results on linear speedup are obtained for optimization errors, i.e., the performance of models on training examples.
-However, in machine learning we care more about the generalization behavior of these models on testing examples.
-Generalization issues have been scarcely touched for minibatch and local SGD in a multi-pass setting.
-To our knowledge, other than regression with the specific least squares loss~\citep{mucke2019beating,lin2017optimal,carratino2018learning}, there is no generalization analysis of minibatch and local SGD that shows a linear speedup measured by testing errors.
-In this paper, we initialize the generalization analysis of minibatch and local SGD based on the concept of algorithmic stability~\citep{bousquet2002stability}.
+The above results on linear speedup are obtained for optimization errors in a multi-pass setting, i.e., the performance of models on training examples.
+However, in machine learning we care more about the generalization behavior of these models on testing examples, which have been scarcely touched for both minibatch and local SGD with multi-passes over the data.
+To our knowledge, other than regression with the specific least squares loss~\citep{mucke2019beating,carratino2018learning,lin2020optimal,guo2023capacity}, there is no generalization analysis of minibatch and local SGD that shows a linear speedup measured by testing errors.
+In this paper, we conduct the generalization analysis of minibatch and local SGD based on the concept of algorithmic stability~\citep{bousquet2002stability}.
 Our aim is to show the linear speedup observed in optimization errors also holds for testing errors.
 Our main contributions are summarized as follows.

 1. We develop stability bounds of minibatch SGD for convex, strongly convex, and nonconvex problems.
 Our stability bounds incorporate the property of small training errors, which are often the case for overparamterized models.
 For strongly convex problems, we develop stability bounds independent of the iteration number, which is also novel for the vanilla SGD in the sense of removing the Lipschitz continuity assumption.
 Based on these stability bounds, we further develop optimistic bounds on excess population risks which imply fast rates under a low noise condition.